|

 The olive branch is a dynamic symbol of the human desire for peace,

-The white dove has become an international symbol of peace, thanks in good part to the fame of Pablo Picasso's 1949 lithograph for the International Peace Congress in Paris.
+The white dove has become an international symbol of peace, thanks in good part to the fame of Picasso's 1949 lithograph for the International Peace Congress in Paris.

 The Great Seal of the United States illustrates a founding principle: